theuddeshya/Rigveda/docs/TESTING.md

 ## Overview

-The Rigveda Explorer uses a comprehensive testing strategy with:
+The Rigveda uses a comprehensive testing strategy with:

 - **Unit Tests**: Testing individual utilities and functions
 - **Component Tests**: Testing React components in isolation